 Robo-advisors are often available through financial institutions or brokerages, and they can automatically manage your portfolio with algorithms determined by your goals, risk tolerance and other factors.
 Registered investment advisors (RIAs) are certified professionals who can help guide your investments.
 Different RIAs may specialize in different types of investments, serve different communities and have different theories as to the best way to invest.

-Ultimately, you may decide that you can invest that $1 million yourself and you don’t need to work with a robo-advisor or RIA.
+Ultimately, you may decide that you know the best way to invest $1 million dollars yourself and you don’t need to work with a robo-advisor or RIA.
 Advice and guidance can be useful, but savvier investors often have a good idea of what their goals are and how the market works.
 However you decide to invest your money, be sure to orient your strategy around those goals.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.